Bloody Benders: Escape

-In 1884, it was reported that John Flickinger had committed suicide in Lake Michigan.
+In 1884, it was reported that a John Flickinger had committed suicide in Lake Michigan.
 Also in 1884, an elderly man matching John Bender Sr.'s description was arrested in Montana for a murder committed near Salmon, Idaho, where the victim had been killed by a hammer blow to the head.
 A message requesting positive identification was sent to Cherryvale, but the suspect severed his foot to escape his leg irons and bled to death.
 By the time a deputy from Cherryvale arrived, identification was impossible due to decomposition.
 Despite the lack of identification, the man's skull was displayed as that of "Pa Bender" in a Salmon saloon until Prohibition forced its closure in 1920 and the skull disappeared.
-Whether John Flickinger was really John Bender is unknown.
+Whether John Flickinger was John Bender is unknown.

 Arrests

 Several weeks after the discovery of the bodies, Addison Roach and his son-in-law, William Buxton, were arrested as accessories.
-In total, 12 men "of bad repute in general" would be arrested, including Brockman.
+In total, twelve men "of bad repute in general" were arrested, including Brockman.
 All had been involved in disposing of the victims' stolen goods with Mit Cherry, a member of the vigilance committee, implicated for forging a letter from one of the victims, informing the man's wife that he had arrived safely at his destination in Illinois.
-Brockman would be arrested again 23 years later for the rape and murder of his own 18-year-old daughter.
+Brockman would be arrested again 23 years later for the rape and murder of his 18-year-old daughter.

-On October 31, 1889, it was reported that a Mrs. Almira Monroe (a.k.a.
-Mrs. Almira Griffith) and Mrs. Sarah Eliza Davis had been arrested in Niles, Michigan (often misreported as Detroit) several weeks earlier for larceny.
-They were released after being found not guilty, but were then immediately re-arrested for the Bender murders.
+On October 31, 1889, it was reported that Mrs. Almira Monroe (aka Mrs. Almira Griffith) and Mrs. Sarah Eliza Davis had been arrested in Niles, Michigan (often misreported as Detroit), several weeks earlier for larceny.
+They were released after being found not guilty but were then immediately re-arrested for the Bender murders.
 According to the Pittsburgh Dispatch, the daughter of one of the Benders' victims, Mrs. Frances E. McCann, had reported the pair to authorities in early October after tracking them down.
 Mrs. McCann's story came from dreams about her father's murder, which she discussed with Sarah Eliza.
 The women's identities were later confirmed by two Osage township witnesses from a tintype photograph.
 In mid-October, Deputy Sheriff LeRoy Dick, the Osage Township trustee who had headed the search of the Bender property, arrived in Michigan and arrested the couple on October 30, following their release on the larceny charges.
 Mrs. Monroe resisted, declaring that she would not be taken alive, but was subdued by local deputies.